Relational Communication: Public Information

 The sender's worst equilibrium payoff $\underline{v}_S$ is lower under $\psi_u$ than $\psi_f$.
 The basic idea is that any equilibrium decision outcome implemented under $\psi_f$ (and thus a fully informed receiver) can also be implemented under $\psi_u$ by inducing the sender to fully reveal the state to the receiver.
 The sender's payoff $\underline{v}_S$ is strictly smaller under $\psi_u$ because inducing full separation requires the sender to make positive interim transfers to the receiver.

 The best joint payoff $\overline{v}$ is weakly higher under $\psi_u$ than $\psi_f$, again because any equilibrium under $\psi_f$ can be implemented under $\psi_u$.
 In fact, the best joint payoff may be strictly higher under $\psi_u$ than $\psi_f$.
-Under $\psi_u$, the joint payoff is maximized under complete pooling of the states if the receiver is highly responsive (see Section \ref{QuadOpt}).
+For example, under $\psi_u$, the joint payoff is maximized under complete pooling of the states if the payoffs are quadratic and the receiver is highly responsive (see Section \ref{sec:QuadOpt}).
 Such pooling, however, is precluded under $\psi_f$ (and thus a fully informed receiver).

 In the non-myopic case, these effects are preserved, and are further amplified by the shadow of the future.
-Moving from $\psi_f$ to $\psi_u$ expands $V$ and thus increases the relational leeway $\ell$ (which increases with $\overline{v}$ and decreases with with $\underline{v}_S$ and $\underline{v}_R$).
-This in turn relaxes constraints on decision-making and expands the set $V$ even further.
+Moving from $\psi_f$ to $\psi_u$ increases the net discounted surplus $L(\overline v)$ (which increases with $\overline{v}$ and decreases with $\underline{v}_S$ and $\underline{v}_R$).
+This in turn relaxes constraints on decision-making and increases the best joint payoff.